opencpn-radar-pi/radar_pi/SOURCE.md

 - Concentrate knowledge of the actual radar in as little code as possible.
 - Minimize computations and OpenGL overhead.

-The design of the code is such that only the classes named br24... are really Navico specific.
-The RadarDraw, RadarDrawVertex, RadarDrawShader and GuardZone should be quite portable to other radars.
-RadarInfo will need some massaging.
+The design of the code is such that only the classes in specific 'manufacturer' directories are manufacturer/radar specific.
+The files in the `src` directory itself are portable.

 Drawing: Vertex or Shader
 -------------------------